data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 * `DATA_STORE_DESCRIPTION`; the descriptive information of the Data Store
 * `ALLOW_TRUNCATE_INDICATOR`; Indicate whether a data store can be truncated to prevent accidental truncation of target tables

-Depending on the type of a Data Store, additional information such as the file location can be stored in DATA_STORE_FILE and/or DATA_STORE_OLEDB.
+Depending on the type of a Data Store, additional information such as the file location can be stored in `DATA_STORE_FILE` and/or `DATA_STORE_OLEDB`.

 ### Parameter registration